hoantv/CarSimulatorFirmware/README.md

 # CarSimulatorFirmware
 # CarSimulatorConfigurator
 CarSimulatorFirmware is one of OpenFirmwares of VNM Simulation.
-Other Firmware and hardware are in development phase.
+Other Firmware and hardware are in the development phase.
 Go to my discord to discuss about the firmware and get newest update of other firmware and hardware: https://discord.gg/NDk4pYd

-This is the test version, that is test by me and some friends in my discord.
+This is the test version, It is tested by me and some friends in my discord.
 It works very well until now :).
-If you used MMOS, The wiring is the same.
+If you use MMOS, The wiring is the same.
 Read a document in rar file to know how to setup it.

 Some it feature: